Blueberry Cheesecake Cookies

 Directions

-- Allow to cool on the baking sheet for 5 minutes, then transfer to a wire rack to cool completely.
+Let cookies rest on the baking sheet for 5 minutes then transfer to a cooling rack.